 The State Health Data Directory is a compilation of information about health care data resources available from various state agencies, intending to promote the efficient use of data for research and public policy purposes.
 Its purpose is to facilitate referrals to the responsible data administrator.
-The administrator then provides detailed information regarding available data and promotes the efficient use of data for research and public policy purposes.
-The State Health Data Directory is available at www.FloridaHealthFinder.gov.
-The directory is updated biannually by an email survey of state agencies and contains over 110 entries.
+The administrator then provides detailed information regarding available data.
+The

+State Health Data Directory is available at www.FloridaHealthFinder.gov.
+The directory is updated as needed and annually by an email survey of state agencies and contains over 110 entries.
 Each entry contains information on the types of data collected, reporting entities, purpose of the database with statutory or rule reference, and contact information.
 If available, website references are provided.